thinkshout/thinkshout/blog/_posts/drupalcon-2014.md

 If you can’t make it, no worries.
 Get in touch with us and we’ll be happy to fill you in one what you missed.
+Twitter, email, carrier pigeon, whatever works for you.
 To those of you Austin-bound, we’ll see you there.
 Bring on the breakfast tacos!